JonathonLuiten/Dynamic3DGaussians/README.md

 Please let me know if there are any other differences between the paper and the code so that I can include them here and remember to include them in future version of the paper.

-## Partial code release:
+## Partial code release
 So far we have released two parts of the code: training and visualization.
-There are three further parts to be released in the future when I find time to clean them up (ETA Nov 1):
+There are three further parts to be released in the future when I find time to clean them up (ETA Dec 15):
  - Evaluation code for evaluating the method for both novel-view-synthesis and tracking.
  - Data preparation code, to create the cleaned dataset (which I have provided), from the raw CMU panoptic capture data.
  - Code for creative editing of scenes (scene composition, etc).